hamishforbes/lua-resty-upstream/example/README.md

 We've also pulled in cjson for use in the API later on.

+## init_worker_by_lua

+We call `init_background_thread()` here to start the background worker.

+This worker will restore dead hosts after the defined timeout period and perform background checks on hosts.

 ## lua-load-balancer

 In our main server block, listening on port 80, we pass everything to `load-balancer.lua` in `content_by_lua`.